 - allow you to sign up to our Community Panel to take part in regular surveys and hear about other opportunities to support us in creating healthier communities.

-Our Community panel is embedded within the new portal.
+Our Community Panel is embedded within the new portal.
 Recruited in 2019 and still growing, our online Community Panel of over 1500 people support us to better understand our local communities.
 Panel members may also be invited to take part in project work, focus groups and face to face opportunities.
-More information about the panel, including examples of previous surveys, is available on the portal using the link below.

 We would encourage you to take a look around and get a feel for the site and check back regularly as we will be continuing to add and update content throughout the year.